microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 When we load the settings, we'll perform the following steps, each mentioned in greater detail below:
-1. Load the `defaults.json` (the default settings)
+1. Load from disk the `defaults.json` (the default settings) -> DefaultsJson
-1. Load the `profiles.json` (the user settings)
+1. Load from disk the `profiles.json` (the user settings) -> UserJson
-1. Perform a preliminary scan of the user settings, and create all the profiles in order they appear in the user settings file.
-1. Layer all settings from the defaults on the existing profiles, and create the default color schemes, as well as the default global settings.
-1. Layer all user settings upon the existing settings models.
-1. Generate any dynamically generated profiles, if necessary.
-This step might request the user settings are saved out.
+1. Parse DefaultsJson to create all the default profiles, schemes, keybindings.
+1. [Not covered in this spec] Check the UserJson to find the list of dynamic profile sources that should run.
+1. Run all the _enabled_ dynamic profile generators.
+Those profiles will be added to the set of profiles.
+   - During this step, check if any of the profiles added here don't exist in UserJson.
+If they _don't_, the generator created a profile that didn't exist before.
+Return a value indicating the user settings should be re-saved (with the new profiles added).
+1. [Not covered in this spec] Layer the UserJson.globals.defaults settings to every profile in the set, both the defaults, and generated profiles.
+1. Apply the user settings from UserJson.
+Layer the profiles on top of the existing profiles if possible (if both `guid` and `source` match).
+If a profile from the user settings does not already exist, make sure to apply the UserJson.globals.defaults settings first.
+Also layer Color schemes and keybindings.
+  - If a profile with a `source` does not exist, don't create a new Profile object for it.
+That generator didn't run, so we'll effectively hide the profile.
+1. Re-order the list of profiles, to match the ordering in the UserJson.
+If a profile doesn't exist in UserJson, it should follow all the profiles in the UserJson.
+If a profile listed in UserJson doesn't exist, we can skip it safely in this step (the profile will be a dynamic profile that didn't get populated.)
 1. Validate the settings.
-This step might request the user settings are saved out.
 1. If necessary, write the modified settings back to `profiles.json`.

 ### Default Settings